Ms. Weynand is a freelance writer covering a wide variety of topics, with a focus on politics and social issues.

 When we look at countries such as Syria, Somalia, Afghanistan, and Iraq, to name a few, we can see various terror organizations, most notably, ISIL (ISIS, IS), who always have young, fresh recruits.
 Why is this?
 Why is it so easy for these young people to make the decision to join with the terrorists?

-According to New York-based think tank, Council on Foreign Relations, in 2016, the United States dropped 26,171 bombs on Iraq, Syria, Somalia, Libya, Yemen, Pakistan, and Afghanistan.1 That's an average of 72 bombs per day from the U.S. alone.
+According to the New York-based think tank Council on Foreign Relations, in 2016, the United States dropped 26,171 bombs on Iraq, Syria, Somalia, Libya, Yemen, Pakistan, and Afghanistan.1 That's an average of 72 bombs per day from the U.S. alone.

-NBC news states that the CFR warned their estimates were low, based on several factors, including the Pentagon's definition of "air strike," which can involve multiple bombs in one strike.
-Of those targeted by the airstrikes the numbers of civilians killed and injured varied.
-Aleppo, Syria has been among the hardest hit.
+NBC News states that the CFR warned their estimates were low, based on several factors, including the Pentagon's definition of "airstrike," which can involve multiple bombs in one strike.
+Of those targeted by the airstrikes, the numbers of civilians killed and injured varied.
+Aleppo, Syria, has been among the hardest hit.
 Numerous times children have been injured or killed.
-Young kids, witnessing the deaths of mothers and fathers, siblings, grandparents, faced with being left alone, injured themselves, or left to raise younger siblings while still a child themselves.
+Young kids are witnessing the deaths of mothers and fathers, siblings, grandparents, faced with being left alone, injured themselves, or left to raise younger siblings while still a child themselves.
 It's a recipe for disaster.

 American-led airstrikes against ISIS have caused a spike in civilian deaths.
 At least 210 civilian deaths have been reported due to coalition bombs in the battle for Manbij.
 It was the single deadliest air attack on civilians of the entire war.

 Critics say the attacks are alienating Syrians on the ground and undermining the fight against extremists.